sailfish009/openstructure/modules/mol/base/doc/editors.rst

     :param is_hetatm: whether the atom is an atom coming from a HETATM record.
     :type is_hetatm:  bool
     :returns:         :class:`AtomHandle`

+  .. method:: AddTorsion(name, atom1, atom2, atom3, atom4)

+    Add a named torsion to the entity.
+The atoms must have bonds between atom1-atom2-atom3-atom4.

+    :param name: The torsion name, e.g. PHI or PSI
+    :type name: :class:`str`

+    :param atom1: First atom. must be valid
+    :type atom1: :class:`AtomHandle`

+    :param atom2: Second atom. must be valid
+    :type atom2: :class:`AtomHandle`

+    :param atom3: Third atom. must be valid
+    :type atom3: :class:`AtomHandle`

+    :param atom4: Fourth atom. must be valid
+    :type atom4: :class:`AtomHandle`

+  .. method:: DeleteAtom(atom)

+    Deletes the atom from the entity and removes all bonds and torsions this atom is involved.

+    :param atom: A valid atom
+    :type atom: :class:`EntityHandle`

+  .. method:: DeleteAllAtoms(residue)

+    Deletes all atoms of this residue from the entity and remove all bonds and torsions for where an atom of the residue is involved.

+    :type residue: :class:`ResidueHandle`
+    :param residue: A valid residue

+    :type atom: The atom to be deleted

+    :type atom: :class:`EntityHandle`

+  .. method:: DeleteResidue(residue)

+    Deletes the residue, it's atoms and removes all bonds and torsion where one atom of the residue is involved

+    :type residue: :class:`ResidueHandle`
+    :param residue: A valid residue

+  .. method:: DeleteChain(chain)

+    Delete the given chain, and all its residues

+    :param chain: `A valid chain`
+    :type chain: :class:`ChainHandle`

+  .. method:: ReorderResidues(chain)
+              ReorderResidues()

+    Reorder residues of the chain (the entity) such that their residues numbers are continuously increasing.
+This function might be useful in cases of PDB files that do not list the residues from N to C terminus but rather use the residue number to describe their position in the chain.

+    :param chain: `A valid chain`
+    :type chain: :class:`ChainHandle`

 Editor for the External Coordinate System
 --------------------------------------------------------------------------------